yousra291987/PCHiC_workflow/README.md

 This repository provides a **modular and reproducible Snakemake pipeline** for analyzing **Promoter Capture-HiC (PCHi-C)** and **Hi-C** data.
 It performs all major processing and analysis steps — from read mapping and QC, through significant interaction detection (Chicago / ChiCMaxima), to 3D genome structure generation and insulation score computation.

-The pipeline was developed and maintained by **Yousra Ben Zouari**
-during her work on chromatin architecture and enhancer regulation.

 ---